Luans-OSSU/Kubernetes-In-Action/README.md

 # Kubernetes-In-Action
-sample codes to practice Kubernetes IN ACTION(https://www.manning.com/books/kubernetes-in-action)
+Sample codes to practice Kubernetes IN ACTION